cjurjiu/Wheelbarrow/README_of_the_future.md

 However, if you still didn't find an approach which solves this for you, then you might want to play with Wheelbarrow and not think about it again.

+**Q: Is the API stable?**

+Mostly yes.
+Depending on feedback certain things might be tweaked (like the visibility of the **cargo** in the WheelbarrowActivity/Fragment, from protected->public), but nothing more.

+Would appreciate any suggestions!

 **Q: Why use the ViewModel to store the Cargo?**

 I have attempted multiple ways of achieving this and I found that it was rather hard to get all the corner cases right.

 For instance, if I navigate back from MyFragment, and then open MyFragment again, then I want a new instance of my Presenter, and not the old one, since this was just navigation, not a configuration change.
-Also, if I want to save something, I don't want to use a static member, but also I don't want to rely on "onRetainNonConfigurationChanged" to save things.
+Also, if I want to save something, I don't want to use a static member, but also I don't want to rely on `onRetainNonConfigurationChanged` from `Activity` to save things (especially not in Fragments).
 Headless Fragments were also something that I looked at, but they also had their flaws.

 After some experimentation, I finally settled on using the ViewModel, since it just worked with all the corner cases that I threw at it.

+**Q: Why shouldn't I use `onRetainCustomNonConfigurationInstance()` & `getLastCustomNonConfigurationInstance()` if I use Wheelbarrow?**

+THe current version of Wheelbarrow is based on `v27.1.1`  of the support library.
+The ViewModel API has a nasty bug in this version, described [here](https://issuetracker.google.com/issues/73644080).

+**TL;DR** : In a very specific case a `ViewModel` is not properly saved, and a new one is returned after a configuration change.

+As a fix to this issue, the `onRetainCustomNonConfigurationInstance` method was used to ensure the `ViewModel` is properly saved.
+To make sure that library clients do not override this method & break the fix, `onRetainCustomNonConfigurationInstance` has been made final.

+In order to allow clients to then save their objects as before, the two new alternatives have been provided, namely `onRetainCustomObject()` & `getRetainedCustomObject()`, which can be used as drop-in replacements.

 **Q: I don't get how to use Wheelbarrow with my particular use case.
 Where can I get in touch?**

 Please open an issue here on Github!